 Successfully combining career orientation and your studies

-Twice awarded as Best Practice Initiative
+Twice awarded as Best-Practice-Initiative

-Pillar 1: Apply
+Pillar I: Apply

 Successfully applying for jobs in Germany may seem like a secret language.
 The activities in this pillar help you to uncover the hidden stumbling blocks.
 Learn about how to reach out to employers, how to make the most of a career fair and how to write a successful job application in Germany – this might be very different from what you would do in your home country, even if the process may look similar on the surface.

-Pillar 2: Speak
+Pillar II: Speak

 Speaking German makes it easier to get around in Germany and is a skill highly valued by employers – also in international companies.
 According to a study conducted by the Institute for Employment Research (available in German), international professionals who speak German very well earn around 20 per cent more than those who do not.
 What are you waiting for?

-Pillar 3: Live
+Pillar III: Live

 You don’t want to experience another culture shock when leaving university?
 Be prepared.
 Take courses in communication, social and personal skills or project management.

-Pillar 4: Work
+Pillar IV: Work

 Whether as an intern or while writing your master’s thesis in a company: study-related work experience often paves the way for your first job after graduating.